 Avoid getting a vehicle with a powerful engine and high horsepower to steer clear of the temptation of testing the limits.

 2. Bigger is better

 Look to bigger, heavier vehicles, which are typically safer and protect better in a crash.

 Only buy a vehicle with Electronic Stability Control (ESC).
 ESC helps a driver maintain control of the vehicle on curves, slippery roads, and when the driver needs to swerve or brake suddenly.
 ESC has been mandatory in Canada for all cars manufactured since September 2011.

 4. Buy a car with a good safety rating

 Before buying a new (or used) car for back-to-school, compare car insurance quotes to research which vehicle will save you the most in premiums.
-The cost of car insurance can vary considerably between different makes and models and failing to compare rates before sealing the deal could be costly.
-Compare auto insurance rates today at Rates.ca.
+The cost of car insurance can vary considerably between different makes and models, therefore failing to compare rates before sealing the deal could be costly.